Brainybrian316/Regex-Tutorial/gist-template.md

 Examples of Groups are as follows:

-* `(abc)` - Groups multiple tokens together and creates a capture group for extracting.
+* `(abc)` Capturing Group - Groups multiple tokens together and creates a capture group for extracting.

- * `(?:)` - Groups multiple characters together without creating a capture group.
+ * `(?:)` Capturing Groups - Groups multiple characters together without creating a capture group.

 ***
 ### Bracket Expressions